REASONING COMPILER: LLM-Guided Optimizations for Efficient Model Serving: Sample Efficiency and Speedup Results

 \section{Sample Efficiency and Speedup Results}

-Table~\ref{tab:speedup-results} presents the relative speedup of three methods—\baseline, \mcts, and \llmmcts—evaluated across the different benchmarks.
+Table~\ref{tab:speedup-results} presents the relative speedup of three methods---\baseline, \mcts, and the \compiler---evaluated across the different benchmarks.
 Speedup is measured as the ratio of execution time for the unoptimized code to that of the optimized code after applying a given number of transformation proposals.
 The table captures performance as a function of the number of samples explored.
 Higher values indicate more effective optimization.
-For instance, \llmmcts consistently achieves higher speedups with fewer samples, demonstrating superior sample efficiency and faster convergence compared to \mcts and \baseline.
+For instance, the \compiler consistently achieves higher speedups with fewer samples, demonstrating superior sample efficiency and faster convergence compared to \mcts and \baseline.
+This table corresponds to \fref{fig:improvement_a} in the paper.